esot321c/scaffold/README.md

 - **Resilient Communication Paths**: The notification system is designed with multiple fallback paths to ensure critical alerts are delivered even during partial system outages.
 This includes cached admin contact information and dedicated emergency channels.
 - **BullMQ for Job Processing**: The notification system leverages BullMQ (backed by Redis) for reliable background job processing.
 This provides guaranteed delivery of notifications, rate limiting, automatic retries, and concurrency control.
 Jobs are persisted in Redis, ensuring notification delivery even if the application restarts during processing.
 - **Resend for Email Delivery**: For reliable email communication, Scaffold integrates Resend as the transactional email provider.
 This modern API-based platform offers high deliverability rates, detailed delivery tracking, and template management.
 Resend also provides easy integration with our notification templates and priority handling for critical alerts.
+- **Comprehensive Rate Limiting**: The system implements a Redis-backed rate limiting solution with path-based rules for different endpoint types.
+This prevents abuse of API endpoints, protects against brute force attacks, and provides different rate limit thresholds based on endpoint sensitivity (authentication endpoints being most restrictive).
+Rate limits are configurable through database settings with graceful fallbacks to defaults when needed.
+- **Health Monitoring Dashboard**: The admin interface includes a real-time health monitoring dashboard that provides immediate visibility into system status.
+This builds on the existing health monitoring infrastructure by exposing metrics through a REST API, allowing administrators to quickly assess system health without relying solely on notifications.
+The dashboard includes service connectivity status, resource usage metrics, and response time tracking.

 ## Quick Start